chendebiao/IML_term/README.md

 # IML_term
-This repo is for the term project in Introduction to Machine Leaning (University of Helsinski)
+The term project is on data set about new particle formation (NPF), and the task is to build a classifier and predict the event types.